erikj/presentations/design-build-web-apis/slides/ch3-model.md

 !SLIDE

-# Document steps of process
+## API Action Lifecycle: The RPW Loop

+![Request Parse Wait Loop](images/request-parse-wait.png)

+!SLIDE

+# Modeling Synopsis

+Ask questions of stakeholders

+> Good designers never start out by trying to solve the problem given to them: they start by trying to understand what the real issues are. - Donald Norman, The Design of Everyday Things

+Map out the API workflow and identify the internal cycles

+Write an API story document - narrative

+Create and preserve notes and diagram

+!SLIDE

+# API Stories

+- Purpose
+- Data
+- Actions
+- Rules
+- Processing

+!SLIDE

+# Example

 *As an account manager, I was to store a company in the database to track an account.*

 > Home
 >
 > -> Company
 >
 > -> CreateCompany(companyName, email, phone, status)
 >
 > -> CreatedCompany

-!SLIDE

-Notes
-Diagrams

-!SLIDE

-## API Action Lifecycle: The RPW Loop

-![Request Parse Wait Loop](images/request-parse-wait.png)

-!SLIDE

-!SLIDE

-# Modeling Synopsis

-Map out the API workflow and identify the internal cycles

-Ask questions of stakeholders

-> Good designers never start out by trying to solve the problem given to them: they start by trying to understand what the real issues are. - Donald Norman, The Design of Everyday Things

-Write an API story document - narrative

-# Design

-!SLIDE

-# Describe